Zurück zu allen Events

 Free workshop at the Institute of Advanced Technology, Ho Chi Minh City, Vietnam

-Target audience: Master’s students, PhD students, Early-career researchers
+Target audience: Master’s students, PhD students, Early-career researchers from Vietnam, Cambodia and Laos

 The workshop is limited to 10-12 participants and will take place in-person.

 The course is divided in two modules.
 Please ensure that, when applying, you are able to attend both modules.
-Application Deadline: 30th May 2026
+Application Deadline: 14th June 2026 23:59 CET.

 • 24th – 28th August: Module A (5 days) - Basic Statistics and Data Analysis in R